Styyx1/TimedBlock/docs/ModDescription.md

 ## Compatibilty:
 Does not work with other timed block mods I think.
 I did not test that.
-Works with Skyrim 1.5.97, 1.6.1170 and **maybe** Skyrim VR (I can't confirm and the offset I used for VR is just a guess)
+Works with Skyrim 1.5.97, 1.6.1170 and **maybe** Skyrim VR (I can't confirm and the offset I used for VR is just a guess) I only work with 1.6.1170 and that's the version i will troubleshoot

 ## How is that one different to other timed block mods?
 I don't know, I just wanted to have something simple.